rancher/os/docs/getting-started/index.md

 rancher@Rancher-mng:~# docker run -d -p 8080:8080 rancher/server
 ```

+You can access the Rancher server by going to the http://SERVER_IP:8080.
+It might take a couple of minutes before it is available.

+Note: If you are trying to use an EC2 instance, you will need to make sure the TCP port 8080 has been enabled in order to view the Rancher server UI.
+To do this enablement, check the security group of the EC2 instance and update the Inbound tab to add this port 8080.

 ![Rancher Platform 1]({{site.baseurl}}/img/Rancher_platform1.png)

-You can access the Rancher server by going to the http://SERVER_IP:8080.

-The next step is to register your RancherOS machine with Rancher platform by following the UI in the Rancher server.
+The next step is to register a RancherOS machine with Rancher platform by following the UI in the Rancher server.
 Select the **Custom** option and get the `docker` command to run in your RancherOS.
+Typically, we recommend having the Rancher server and hosts be on separate VMs, but in our example, we will use the same RancherOS instance.

+Note: If you are trying to use an EC2 instance, you will need to make sure the TCP ports 9345 and 9346 are enabled as well as UDP ports 500 and 4500.
+To do this enablement, check the security group of the EC2 instance and update the Inbound tab to add these ports.

 You should see the RancherOS machine on the management platform: